Oniric Forge Media processing,Tutorials Video and audio fade in / fade out

 Let’s say we get this result :

-Note the decimal part of the duration.
-You can bypass the use of ffprobe and determine by yourself the number of seconds, but it might be at the cost of a loss of accuracy.
+Note : You can bypass the use of ffprobe and determine the start time yourself, but this may come at the cost of losing precision.

 That’s it !

-In case you would just need to apply a fade out, here’s a sample command to apply a 4 seconds video and audio fade out :
+In case you just want to apply a fade out, here’s a sample command to apply a 4 seconds video and audio fade out :

 If you only need to apply a fade in, no need to use ffprobe in this case.
 Here’s a sample command to apply a 1 second video and audio fade in :